txhaflaire/DiskEncrypter/README.md

 ###  <a id="credits"></a>credits

 - First and foremost to bartreardon and community for developing swiftDialog
-- Secondly @mvandebent reviewing and providing me with some extra idea's to add
+- Secondly @mvandbent reviewing and providing me with some extra idea's to add

 #
 #### Please note that all resources contained within this repository are provided as-is and are not officially supported.